-The Thieves dishwashing powder has mixed reviews.
+The Thieves dishwasher powder has mixed reviews.
 I had my own experience with dishes coming out ‘powder coated’ and learned I was simply using too much.
 One of my dear friends advised me to READ the package (LOL) and I discovered that 1/4 scoop was both sufficient and effective.
 I also added a green rinse aid (see below) and was finally happy with the results!
-Seriously, less IS more, especially if you have a water softener!For a while the Thieves dishwashing powder was out of stock, and this is what I shared with folks who follow our page while waiting for it to come back in…
+Seriously, less IS more, especially if you have a water softener!

-DIY DISWASHER soap: ‘Best to date for us.
+Terrie’s DIY DISWASHER soap: ‘Best to date for us.
 The dishes and pans have come out clean, sparkling (no water spots), and coffee/tea stains are handled.
 And bonus, the inside of the dishwasher is cleaned too.’

-My review on that recipe: So, I tried it and… The first thing I noticed when I came home to a finished dishwasher cycle was the smell of Thieves HHC.
-Delightful!
+My review on that recipe: So, I tried it, and… The first thing I noticed when I came home to a finished dishwasher cycle was the smell of Thieves HHC.
+Delightful! (not vinegar!)
 I opened the dishwasher, not expecting too much, but I’m stunned actually.
 I washed all my bowls that I mixed sugar scrubs and balms in, but even when I don’t wash a greasy, oily load they’re NEVER sparkling like this.
 I AM SO SOLD!!!!!!!

 Terrie updated: I have gotten lazy in my DIY and have simply been using the Thieves HHC straight out of the bottle, undiluted.
 I use 1 TBS and split it between the two soap receptacles in my dishwasher.
 Works great for me!
-LOVE the way my kitchen smells while the dishes are being washed.Ehrmegerrrd, this one you can NOT miss.
-Click here — > Non toxic, Borax free, citric acid free, from Miss Sandy Cowart…THREE INGREDIENTS!
+LOVE the way my kitchen smells while the dishes are being washed.
+(This is my current MO as of 4/2/18!)

 So – there are several tips to put on your non toxic dishwashing option list!
 We can mix up ANY of these ingredients, a million different ways, folks.
-The options are limitless and you can find what works best for you.
-Here are a few more must have tips:
+The options are fricken limitless and you can find what works best for you.
+Here are a few more must have tips and recipes:

 HERE is a hack you need from Young Living with Kylene: When you get your new bottle of Thieves Cleaner, INSTEAD of taking the white seal OFF, POKE it with a toothpick or other small object.
 Make sure the hole is round, and simply squeeze your Thieves Cleaner by the capful.
 Genius, right?!

 Any way you slice it, reducing the toxins we put in our water supply is a very responsible thing to do!
 The amount of chemicals we use by habit is simply unnecessary and we’d be FOOLISH to think we aren’t harming anything by doing that.
+AmIright?!?